About Montessori Public Policy Initiative

 As a veteran Montessori school administrator and Montessori parent, Wendy has seen the transformational impact that a Montessori education can have in the lives of children.
 Her passion for making this invaluable educational approach accessible and available to more children inspires her public policy work with MPPI.

 While serving as a head of school in Washington, DC, Wendy successfully advocated for policy changes to help Montessori programs in the District flourish.
 She became involved in national advocacy efforts early in the life of the Montessori Public Policy Initiative, serving on and chairing the MPPI Council and overseeing MPPI’s strategic plan development.
-Now, as MPPI’s first Executive Director, she supports state level advocates, collaborates with leaders across the Montessori ecosystem, advocates and builds coalitions with other national education organizations, and offers trainings and workshops both domestically and internationally to prepare Montessori educators to be effective advocates.
+Now, as MPPI’s Executive Director, she supports state level advocates, collaborates with leaders across the Montessori community, advocates and builds coalitions with other national education organizations, and offers trainings and workshops both domestically and internationally to prepare Montessori educators to be effective advocates.

 Experienced in mission-driven organizational development and rooted in strategic thinking, Wendy is honored to serve as MPPI’s Executive Director and lead its efforts to transform the policy landscape so that children of all ages can have access to authentic Montessori education.